How to Stop Feeling Regret

 Grief occurs when something is lost that cannot be regained.
 In the case of regret, what has been lost is an opportunity.
 It may be an opportunity to love, to live, to excel—to have an experience that is no longer possible.

-While regret can be very difficult to feel and process, it is a much bigger tragedy to not deal with it.
-When grief in any form is not felt, then it sticks around and weighs on us.
-Regret that is not processed will stop you from seeing and letting yourself have the opportunities to live, love, be, and do that you actually still do have available to you.
+While regret can be very difficult to feel and process, it is a much bigger tragedy to not process it.
+Regret that is not processed will interfere with taking the opportunities that you actually still do have available to you.

 Regret has a component of self-blame which keeps the grief stuck.